Last Updated on March 31, 2021 by Jeremy

 For those who like on-site accommodations, Seven Springs has the biggest mountain resort with many amenities including a wonderful lodge, a full spa, several restaurants (don't miss Helen's as it is a favorite of ours for a nice meal- just be sure to get an advanced reservation), and more.
 Hidden Valley is a bit more low-key but still provides a resort-like experience for those wanting something a bit more toned back.
 Finally, Laurel Mountain is an interesting one as it is an inverted hill with a small, rustic lodge on the top of the mountain (and very, very few amenities)!

-It is also worth noting that both Hidden Valley and Seven Springs have many ski-on, ski-off rentals available to rent directly from the resort and as Airbnbs as well.
+It is also worth noting that both Hidden Valley and Seven Springs have many ski-on, ski-off rentals available to rent directly from the resort and as apartment rentals as well.
 Laurel Mountain is located within a state park and does not have any properties on-site, but a few Airbnbs exist just a short drive away.

 - For a selection of our favorite Airbnbs near the ski resorts in the Laurel Highlands, click the previous link.